 You need to apply for ATAS clearance if you are applying for a science or engineering-based course – unless you are from an exempt country in the government appendix.

-Use the Foreign and Commonwealth Office website to find out if you need an ATAS clearance certificate.
+Use the Foreign, Commonwealth and Development Office website to find out if you need an ATAS clearance certificate.